The highest percentage of Trophy Peacock Bass of any river on Earth!

 The waters of the Rio Marié and its tributaries are scientifically proven – after several biological studies by the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) and Untamed Angling – to be the home of the largest peacock bass in the entire Amazon basin.
 This is a fishery where fly anglers really can pursue and conquer the dream of reaching a world record on the fly.

-The results of these studies and our experience in the first season were remarkable: the average size of speckled peacock bass here is over 10 pounds and the amount of fish recorded at over 15 pounds is shocking.
+The results of these studies were remarkable, and our experience each season has consistently demonstrated that the average size of speckled peacock bass here is over 10 pounds and the amount of fish recorded at over 15 pounds is shocking.
 And if that’s not good enough, there are more fish measuring over 20 pounds than anywhere else in the entire Amazon Negro Basin, or the world.
-Studies have shown that the Rio Marié literally has double the population of big fish when compared to other, previously studied rivers such as Itapara, Agua Boa, Marmelos, and others.

 Keep in mind that targeting these true trophy peacock bass is not a numbers game, and not everyone will land a fish-of-a-lifetime.
-That said, in our 2015 season, on average over half of the anglers at Marié did manage to land fish over 20 pounds, and more 20+ pound fish were landed on that river in an average week than most other destinations in the Amazon did in their entire season.
-The fish are there, and every single cast made on this river brings about the potential for a world record fish.
+That said, on average over half of the anglers fishing the Marié manage to land a fish over 20 pounds, and more 20+ pound fish are landed on that river in an average week than most other destinations in the Amazon did in their entire season.
+The fish are there, and every single cast made has the potential for a world record fish.

 In addition to the giant speckled peacock bass, the river also has healthy populations of smaller butterfly peacocks, which average 2-6 pounds.
 These beautiful, brightly-colored, aggressive strain of peacock bass hit hard and often take to the air when hooked, and help keep anglers enthralled and engaged while searching for their even larger cousins.